Black Box Meta-Learning Intrinsic Rewards: Conclusions

 All tasks share the same 39-dimensional observation space and 4-dimensional action space.
 Crucially, the agent lacks knowledge of both the task class and the goal position; it must infer these from interaction.
 All episodes are 500 steps long without the possibility of early termination (even if the task is completed).
 Further details of the utilized benchmarks can be found in the supplementary material \ref{sec:apend_benchmarks}.

-\textbf{Availability of Rewards:} \quad It is often easier and more practical to define desired behaviour through sparse rewards (e.g. positive signal upon completion of an objective).
+\textbf{Availability of Rewards:} \quad It is often easier and more practical to define desired behavior through sparse rewards (e.g., positive signal upon completion of an objective).
 However, the absence of frequent rewards makes learning significantly more challenging.
-This often leads to the manual design of reward signal, which can be a labor-intensive process and increase the risk of reward hacking \cite{amodei2016concrete}.
-This work considers a hybrid setting in which there is access to shaped rewards for the training tasks but only to sparse rewards during evaluation.
-In practice, this means we use shaped rewards during meta-training to compute the objective in equation \ref{eq:obj_meta_RL}, but exclusively the sparse rewards as inputs to the meta-learned recurrent network.
-Some prior work that operates in this same setting includes \cite{gupta2018meta,rakelly2019efficient,zhao2020meld}.
-The sparse rewards used are: $-0.2$ in the last step of episodes where the agent failed, and $1 - 0{.}7 \frac{ \text{num. executed steps}} {\text{T}}$ on steps where the agent reaches the goal configuration (and has not done so previously within the episode).
+This often leads to the manual design of a shaped reward function, which can be a labor-intensive process and increase the risk of reward hacking \citep{amodei2016concrete}.
+This work considers a hybrid setting in which there is access to shaped rewards for the training tasks but access to only sparse rewards during evaluation.
+In practice, this means we use shaped rewards in the meta-learning objective optimized in the outer loop, but we don't use them as inputs to the meta-learned recurrent network; here, only sparse rewards are considered.
+Prior work that operates in this same setting includes \citet{gupta2018meta,rakelly2019efficient,zhao2020meld}.
+The sparse rewards used are: $-0.2$ in the last step of episodes where the agent failed and $1 - 0{.}7 \frac{ \text{num. executed steps}} {\text{T}}$ on steps where the agent reaches the goal configuration (and has not done so previously within the episode).